Three-quarters of all cross-functional collaborations fail in the workplace. Solution: Stop thinking like a group, and start thinking like a team.

 By Jonathan Kirschner, Psy.D., and Robyn Garrett

-Picture this: You’re in the second hour (and counting) of an afternoon project team meeting that was supposed to run for just one.
-You text your sitter to see if she can stay a few extra hours, since it looks like you’re going to be late.
+Picture this: You’re in the second hour (and counting) of an afternoon project team Zoom meeting that was supposed to run for just one.
+You text your sitter to see if she can stick around, because the kids are hungry and it looks like you’ll be stuck in front of your computer for a while longer.

 But as you’re fiddling with your phone, you get distracted putting out a few fires in your inbox, and you have to ask your coworker to repeat himself when you hear him mention your name.